Category Archives: Musings

 “You’re not a 2!
 You’re a 9!” or “You’re not a 7, you’re not that fun.” or “Well you just don’t know yourself, that’s why you haven’t figured out your type.” or “With as much as she argues?
 Definitely an 8” or “Have you really researched it? because I think it applies to everyone.” or “Ignore him, he’s just being a 1.” or “Sometimes it just takes a really long time for you to accept your type.”

-To the people who say these things: Do you realize that every time you assign a type or tell someone they’re not a type that you’re subtly insulting them?
-Each type have some positive characteristics and some really negative characteristics (except 6, which might be why the study I mentioned in point one found it to be the least valid type in self-assessments due to its vague-ness) and in declaring someone’s type you’re insinuating some pretty strong intimate knowledge of that person – depending on which book you read.
-Also if you say that because someone doesn’t feel they fit into one of the categories that means that they don’t know themselves (also suggesting that you clearly know them better) is not only insulting, it’s arrogant.
-These uses of the enneagram aren’t helpful, they’re hurtful.
-Implying that because someone doesn’t identify with your system of categorizing people and thereforeare either ignorant, deluded or in denial is not edifying in any circumstance.
+To the people who say these things: Do you realize that every time you assign a type or tell someone they’re not a type you’re subtly insulting them?
+Each type has some positive characteristics and some really negative characteristics (except 6, which might be why the study I mentioned in point one found it to be the least valid type in self-assessments due to its vague-ness), and in declaring someone’s type you’re insinuating some pretty strong intimate knowledge of that person – depending on which book you read.
+Also, if you say that because someone doesn’t feel they fit into one of the categories, that means that they don’t know themselves (also suggesting that you clearly know them better) is not only insulting, it’s arrogant.
+These uses of the enneagram aren’t helpful; they’re hurtful.
+Implying that because someone doesn’t identify with your system of categorizing people and therefore are either ignorant, deluded, or in denial is not edifying in any circumstance.

 An excuse